 Words from another outsider advocating the overthrow of legacy publishing?

 Nope.
-Not this time.
+Not at this time.

 Instead, these bullish sentiments come from a consummate insider, John Glusman, editor-in-chief of W.W.
 Norton, a mainstream highly regarded traditional house that publishes bestselling authors like Michael Lewis, Rita Dove, Sebastian Junger, Jared Diamond and Paul Krugman.